Best chef's knives - the 6 top knives for home chefs we've tried

 "Dishwasher detergent can also be abrasive, damaging the look and integrity of the blade and handle.
 Instead, handwash your knives, dry them off completely, and avoid leaving your knife to air dry as this can cause rust to form."

-According to Rob Falconer, Head of Range at ProCook, "A good, sharp edge makes knives safer to use but it also streamlines food prep and prolongs the lifespan of your knives, so regularly sharpening your knives with a knife sharpener or a whetstone is recommended.
-In comparison, a dull knife makes slicing and dicing difficult, can be dangerous and puts your knife at risk of chipping."
+That's something that Rob Falconer, Head of Range at ProCook agrees with.
+'A good, sharp edge makes knives safer to use but it also streamlines food prep and prolongs the lifespan of your knives, so regularly sharpening your knives with a knife sharpener or a whetstone is recommended.
+In comparison, a dull knife makes slicing and dicing difficult, can be dangerous and puts your knife at risk of chipping.'

 Get the Ideal Home Newsletter